GioF71/upmpdcli-docker/README.md

 `docker pull giof71/upmpdcli`<br />

-You may want to pull the "stable" tag as opposed to the "latest.
+You may want to pull the "stable" image as opposed to the "latest".

-## Build

-You can build (or rebuild) the image by opening a terminal from the root of the repository and issuing the following command:

-`docker build . -t giof71/upmpdcli`

-It will take a while.
-When it's finished, you can run the container.

 ## Usage